 Symptoms of dyslexia

-The Dyslexia Research Trust6 includes these as the most common signs and symptoms associated with dyslexia:
+The most common signs and symptoms associated with dyslexia are:

-- Milestones reached later - the child learns to crawl, walk, talk, throw or catch things, ride a bicycle later than the majority of other kids
+- Milestones reached later - the child learns to crawl, walk, talk, and ride a bicycle later than the majority of other kids.

-- Coordination - the child may seem clumsier than his or her peers.
-Catching a ball may be difficult
+- Coordination - the child may seem clumsier than their peers.
+Catching a ball may be difficult.

-- Spelling - may not follow a pattern of progression seen in other children.
-The child may learn how to spell a word today, and completely forget the next day.
-One word may be spelt in a variety of ways on the same page
+- Spelling - might not follow a pattern of progression seen in other children.
+The child may learn how to spell a word today and completely forget the next day.

-- Concentration span - children with dyslexia commonly find it hard to concentrate for long, compared to other children.
-Many adults with dyslexia say this is because after a few minutes of non-stop struggling, the child is mentally exhausted.
-A higher number of children with dyslexia also have ADHD (attention-deficit hyperactivity disorder), compared to the rest of the population
+- Concentration span - children with dyslexia commonly find it hard to concentrate.
+Many adults with dyslexia say this is because, after a few minutes of non-stop struggling, the child is mentally exhausted.
+A higher number of children with dyslexia also have ADHD (attention deficit hyperactivity disorder), compared with the rest of the population.

-- Sequencing ideas - when a person with dyslexia expresses a sequence of ideas, they may seem illogical for people without the condition
+- Sequencing ideas - when a person with dyslexia expresses a sequence of ideas, they may seem illogical.

 - Autoimmune conditions - people with dyslexia are more likely to develop immunological problems, such as hay fever, asthma, eczema, and other allergies.